ricdijk/cdk-iot-serverless/README.md

  * newBucket - Use existing bucket of create a new one tru or false

 Note:
- * If 'account' or 'region' are changed, endpoint in ruuvi code needs to be changed
+ * If 'account' or 'region' are changed, endpoint in ruuvi code needs to be changed in 'rdi_ruuvi.py'
- * If 'prefixed' is changed, ruuvi prefix needs to be changed
+ * If 'prefixed' is changed, ruuvi prefix needs to be changed in 'rdi_ruuvi.py'

 ## output
 Installing the stack will add the following output to the cdk output: